juanblasetti/Simplest-Instagram-Automation/README.md

 5: Now if you want to unfollow people go to your account, select your 'Following' list and run the code.

 6: If you want to follow people we need a list of people.
 You can go the 'Likes' on a picture or 'Followers' of another account.
-Select the list and run the code.
+Once you are there run the code.

 Important! > Play around with the numbers but don't be greedy; Instagram doesn't support the use of automation actions.